To What Extent Do Consumer Ethical Beliefs Differ Across Countries? A Cross-Country Investigation Using Best-Worst Scaling Methodology

 Jordan J. Louviere

-University of Technology, Sydney (UTS) - School of Marketing
+University of Technology Sydney (UTS) - Centre for the Study of Choice

 Journal of Business Ethics, Vol. 70, No. 3, 2007